samuraininja84/Thimble/README.md

 	- YarnSpinner for Unity must also be installed in your project

 # Minimum Command Set-Up Requirements:
-- Add a [SerializeField] Private / Public DialogueRunner Variable to your Script.
+- Add a [SerializeField] Private / Public DialogueRunner to your Script.
-- Add a [SerializeField] Private / Public CommandData Variable to your Script.
+- Add a [SerializeField] Private / Public CommandData to your Script.
 	- If you need a new CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Commands -> New Command Data.
 - Add a Private / Public Command Variable to your Script.
 	- Pass in the CommandOrigin, CommandName, the CommandMethod, the CommandDescription, and the CommandSyntax.